Felipe Rodrigues

-Felipe Rodrigues dos Santos (born 31 October 1995), known as Felipe Diadema or Felipe Rodrigues, is a Brazilian footballer who plays for Vorskla Poltava.
+Felipe Rodrigues dos Santos (born 31 October 1995), known as Felipe Diadema or Felipe Rodrigues, is a Brazilian footballer who plays for Noroeste.
 Mainly a right back, he can also play as a central defender or defensive midfielder.

 Club career

 Born in São Paulo, Felipe finished his formation with Paulista, although first appearing as a senior for Clube Atlético Diadema in the 2013 season.
 He made his first team debut for the former on 5 March 2014, coming on as a half-time substitute in a 2–1 Campeonato Paulista away loss against Oeste; thirteen days later he scored his first senior goal, netting the first in a 4–4 draw at Mogi Mirim.

 On 10 December 2015, Felipe signed for Audax.
 Mainly a backup, he appeared in eight matches during the 2016 Campeonato Paulista, scoring a bicycle kick goal against Água Santa on 21 February.

 Felipe represented Oeste on loan in the 2016 Série B, after a partnership with Audax was established.
 On 25 May 2017, he was loaned to Santos for one year, being initially assigned to the B-team.

 On 8 January 2018, Felipe was loaned to fellow top tier club Sport for one year.

 On 3 July 2018,Felipe joined Série B side Guarani on loan until the end of the season.